gilbertl/FNCD-Estimation-CPP/README.md

 ## Scene 7 ##

-Constructed a rotation matrix to convert body rates into euler angle rates.
+In UpdateFromIMU(), constructed a rotation matrix to convert body rates into euler angle rates.
 Then used that to integrate and estimate the attitude.

 ![Scene 7](images/scene7.png)

 ## Scene 9 ##

-Constructed g and gPrime matrices to implement the Predict step in EKF.
+In PredictState() and Predict(), Constructed g and gPrime matrices to implement the Predict step in EKF.
 Tweaked standard deivation parameters to ensure it's reasonable.

 ![Scene 9](images/scene9.png)